UnbuiltAlmond8/JSDefenderDeobfuscator/README.md

 # JSDefenderDeobfuscator
-A tool to deobfuscate files protected by JSDefender.
+A tool to deobfuscate files protected by [JSDefender](https://www.preemptive.com/online-javascript-obfuscator).
+> **Note**: The `jsdefender.js` file is just a sample file, you have to replace it with your JSDefender obfuscated file, then run:
+> - `python jsdefender-deobfuscate.py`
+>
+> Node.js is required.